About the Dashboard

 When viewing a chart on the website, you can share or download the chart by selecting the purple "Share Chart" button (see below).
 The chart can be shared by downloading the image or copying a link directly to your selections.

-Data and licensing
+Data information and use

-Content on this site is licensed under CC BY-NC 4.0.
+These data were generated by the WastewaterSCAN / SCAN projects, philanthropically funded through a gift to Stanford University.
 All results are understood to be based on inputs that are experimental in nature, and are not intended to diagnose or treat any disease.
 The results are provided “as is” and without warranty of any kind.
 Stanford is not liable for any claim arising out of or in connection with the disclosure of these results.
 By accessing or copying any part of the database, the user accepts the terms of this license.
-Anyone seeking to use the database for other purposes or for research is required to contact Alexandria Boehm (aboehm@stanford.edu).

 WWSCAN Peer-Reviewed Scientific Publications